lblod/impersonation-service/README.md

 #### POST `/impersonate`

-As the current session, impersonate the provided account and membership.
-This endpoint responds with account and membership that belong to the session, not the impersonated account and membership that were passed in.
-This data can be used to keep track of the real session "owner".
+As the current session, impersonate the provided role.
 #### Request body

 ```json